wexi/amforth-shadow/doc/source/TG/Architecture.rst

 the newly defined word.
 The :command:`does>` changes the runtime of the newly defined word :command:`answer` to the code that follows :command:`does>`.

 :command:`does>` is an immediate word.
 That means, it is not compiled into the new word (con) but executed.
-This compile time action creates a small data structure similar to the wordlist entry for a noname: word.
-The address of this data structure is an execution token.
-This execution token replaces the standard XT that :command:`create` has already written for words that are defined using :command:`con`.
-This leads inevitably to a flash erase cycle.
-:`does>`.

-:command:`does>` is an immediate word.
-That means, it is not compiled into the new word (con) but executed.
 This compile time action creates